michaelpelletier/craft-footnotes/README.md

-# Footnotes plugin for Craft
+# Footnotes plugin for Craft CMS

 A simple yet powerful footnotes plugin for Craft.
 The plugin is in **private beta** right now.